tbttin/notes/index.md

 ## How to take note?

+- Take really short notes, include links to read more.

-- How to mark what you already know or do not know?
+- How to mark what you already know or do not know??

-- Recall
+- Recall method?